cheshirekow/cmake_format/cmake_format/doc/README.rst

     # What style line endings to use in the output.
     line_ending = u'unix'

+    # Format command names with this case.
+Options are "lower", "upper",
+    # "unchanged"
+    command_case = u'lower'

     # Specify structure for custom cmake functions
     additional_commands = {
       "foo": {